ShubhMittal44/Georgia-Tech-Work/README.md

 ## Getting Started :key:
-To get started, clone the repository and follow the installation instructions provided.
+To get started, clone the repository.
 Make sure you have the required dependencies installed for smooth execution.